Stochastic PDE Limit of the Six Vertex Model: Proof of Theorems and

 The last expression, by Proposition~\ref{prop:qv}, is bounded by $ C(T,L,\phi)\e^{\frac14} $, for all $ t\in\Z\cap[0,\e^{-2}T] $, for each fixed time horizon $ T<\infty $.
 Consequently,

 Inserting this into~\eqref{eq:eq:qv:goal:}, together with

 we now arrive at

 So far, we have only shown that the expression~\eqref{eq:eq:qv:goal::} converges to zero (in $ L^2 $) \emph{pointwise in $ t $}, (i.e., \eqref{eq:ptwise}).
-Given the moment bounds from Proposition~\ref{prop:momt}, a standard argument leverages such pointwise convergence to convergence at process level, yielding
+Given the moment bounds from Proposition~\ref{prop:momt}, a standard argument (see for instance \cite[Section~4]{Bertini1997}) leverages such pointwise convergence to convergence at process level, yielding